About the Harkin Report

 For-Profits Here to Stay

-Despite the many problems cited with for-profits today, the Harkin Report does acknowledge that these institutions will be around for the long haul, and they will continue to play a significant role in the shaping of higher education in the future.
-For that reason, the report stresses the need for higher standards and firmer guidelines that would ensure students that attend these institutions would get the quality of education they expect.
+Despite the many problems cited with for-profits today, the Harkin Report acknowledges that these institutions will be around for the long haul and will continue to play a significant role in shaping higher education in the future.
+For that reason, the report stresses the need for higher standards and firmer guidelines that would ensure students who attend these institutions get the quality of education they expect.

 Questions?
 Contact us on Facebook. @communitycollegereview